verdaux/BookNotes/Phrases/Insults.md

 - [ ] There he is.
 Half iago.
 Half fu man chu.
 All bastard.
 - [ ] It's my house, though.
 And I'm not allowing specimens to infest my house capable of producing you.
 - [ ] Aryabhatt invented zero (the number associated with your personality)
+- [ ] Hey!
+Quick question.
+Are you fucking kidding me?